yxjdarren/yxjdarren.github.io/index.md

 ## About Me

-Xinjie Yao is an Associate Professor with the Faculty of Information Engineering and Automation at Kunming University of Science and Technology.
-He received his Ph.D. in 2025 from the College of Intelligence and Computing, Tianjin University (TJU), under the supervision of Prof. Pengfei Zhu (朱鹏飞), Prof. Qinghua Hu (胡清华), and Assoc.
-Prof. Yu Wang (王煜).
-His research has led to over 20 publications, including multiple papers in premier venues such as ICML, NeurIPS, AAAI, IJCV, IEEE TMM, and IEEE TCYB.
-His work focuses on end-to-end automated research systems (AI4R) and the advancement of intelligent unmanned systems, particularly toward enabling scalable and practical applications in low-altitude environments.
+Xinjie Yao is an Associate Professor with the Faculty of Information Engineering and Automation at Kunming University of Science and Technology (KUST), and a member of the Yunnan Key Laboratory of Artificial Intelligence, led by Prof. Zhengtao Yu (余正涛).
+He received his Ph.D. in 2025 from the College of Intelligence and Computing, Tianjin University (TJU), under the supervision of Prof. Pengfei Zhu (朱鹏飞), Assoc.
+Prof. Yu Wang (王煜), and Prof. Qinghua Hu (胡清华).

+His research has resulted in over 20 publications, including multiple papers in premier venues such as ICML, NeurIPS, AAAI, IJCV, IEEE TMM, and IEEE TCYB.
+His work focuses on end-to-end automated research systems (AI4R) and the advancement of intelligent unmanned systems, with an emphasis on enabling scalable, reliable, and real-world applications, particularly in low-altitude environments.

 ## Education